strata/data/docs/retrieving-data/query-manager.md

 ### isCacheEnabled

-Whether the cache is enabled for all queries in the query manager.
-Please note you can enable the cache on the query level, so it only affects individual queries.
+Whether the cache is available for use in the query manager.
+For this to be true you need to have added a cache adapter via `setCache()`, the cache needs to be enabled, and the `skipCache` flag is not enabled.

 * Return:
     * bool